 If you want to play for FREE, hit the tables in Bryant Park, but there are also plenty of indoor pingpong parlors that are kid-friendly or have family hours.

 Test your rock-climbing skills under the bridge at Dumbo Boulders.
 Photo by Rose Gordon Sala.

-Get your active kids out of the house and let them climb the walls—literally—at one of NYC's eight rock climbing gyms.
+Get your active kids out of the house and let them climb the walls—literally—at one of NYC's rock climbing gyms.
 There are indoor options all across town, including the brand new The Cliffs at Harlem.
 Though most are indoors, Dumbo Boulders by The Cliffs lets you climb alfresco in Brooklyn Bridge Park.

 When all else fails, it's hard to beat NYC's spectacular playgrounds.
-When was the last time you climbed Umpire Rock at Heckscher Playground, zoomed down the slides on Governors Island or at the Billy Johnson Playground?
+When was the last time you climbed Umpire Rock at Heckscher Playground or zoomed down the slides on Governors Island or at the Billy Johnson Playground?
 We also love the playgrounds in Brooklyn's Prospect and Brooklyn Bridge parks.
 If you need more action, try Queens' Alley Pond Park, which even has a family-friendly ropes course to conquer together and an orienteering course that combines hiking with gaming skills.
 If you feel like you've conquered all the playgrounds NYC offers, check out these recently been renovated spots, like Betsy Head Park in Brooklyn.

 No w that the snow has thawed, and the warmer temperatures are around the corner; roller skating has returned to the rinks.
 Get your groove on while trying to stay upright on wheels.